korjaa/Hantek6022API/docs/README.md

 ## EEPROM

-The device contains a 512 byte eeprom.
+The device contains a 256 byte eeprom 24LC02B.
 The first 8 byte of the eeprom are important for startup.
 They contain the initial USB vendor and device id to allow it to be detected before the firmware is flashed.
 See chapter 3.4.2 of the ez-usb technical reference manual.